-Ayurvedic Medicine is based on a profound and holistic understanding of the human being.
-It is one of the oldest medical systems in practice today.
+Ayurvedic Medicine is based on a profound and holistic understanding of the human being and it is one of the oldest medical systems in practice today.

 The aim of Ayurveda is to ensure a long, happy, healthy and fullfilled life.